-As I see them, silver separations are one last grasp at freedom and self-expression.
+As I see them, silver separations and divorce after 60 are one last grasp at freedom and self-expression.
 They may have been with their partners for 20, 30 or 40 years, but they see no reason why they cannot step outside and enjoy some freedom and fresh experience before it is too late.

 Some freshly single older people frequently reunite with long lost loves or take existing friendships in a new direction and tie the knot once more.
 But here is where I’d like to sound a note of caution.
 Marriage in later years should come with a health warning.
 Why?
 Second marriages are notoriously more fragile than first time round.
 People are more set in their ways.
 It’s harder to get used to the habits of a newer but older partner.
 There will be children around, often grand children or even great grandchildren.
 The spouse of the first marriage may be unwell and depressed as a result of the breakdown of the first marriage.
 So a second marriage in such circumstances, surrounded on all sides by resentful and unhappy relatives (not least because of inheritance concerns) might be almost doomed before it begins.
 Ask yourself is it really worth it?